paddls/ngx-repository/README.md

 ### Import modules

-To start using NgxRepository, import `NgxRepositoryModule` and the modules corresponding to the chosen drivers :
+To start using NgxRepository, provide it like this :

 ```typescript
 import { NgxRepositoryModule } from '@paddls/ngx-repository';